ytgov/sfa-client/README.md

    node -v
    ```

-9. You will now have a local database with data ready for the API.
+9. (optional) You will now have a local database with data ready for the API.
 To run the API, run the following commands:

    ```bash
    cd src/api
    npm install
    ```

+> You no longer need this step if you are using docker compose.

 10. You must then duplicated the `.env.sample` to `.env.development` and update the appropriate values for the local database and authentication.
 You will need to set the `DB_PASS` equal to the value of the `MSSQL_SA_PASSWORD` in the `db/sapassword.env`.